 With that in mind, the seven-member Board of Directors remotely continue their public meetings on the second and fourth Tuesdays of each month with the presence of essential staffers via Zoom, a leader in video conferencing and telecommunications.

-Now meetings have become second-nature to the directors, staff members, corporate counsel and the public that attend a meeting via technology.
+Now, virtual meetings have become second-nature to the directors, staff members, corporate counsel and the public with the help of technology.

 Board President Shelley Sorsabal calls the meetings to order at 6:30 p.m. on the second and fourth Tuesdays.
 It’s business as usual, without any disruptions.